I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

-“You want the answers to Ms. Shoebill’s midterm?”
+“You want the answers to the midterm in Ms. Shoebill’s class?”

-“Go to the Pepsi machine by the tennis courts at twelve-thirty.
+“Go to the Pepsi machine at the tennis courts at twelve-thirty.
 You’ll see Joe Renna selling them for twenty dollars.”

 “Twenty dollars?
 That’s highway robbery.”

-“Either you want them or not.
-He’ll ask you if it’s your first deal.
-You say no.”
+“Do you want them or not?
+He’ll ask if it’s your first deal.
+Say no.”

-I met him at the machine with twenty dollars in hand.
+I met Joe at the machine with twenty dollars in hand.

 “Is this your first deal?” he asked.